22 Mar THE ‘WRITE’ WAY FORWARD FOR CAREER TRANSITIONS

-With more time on our hands due to work from home, if you are even half serious or interested in career transition, career change or career development, then here is something simple and powerful to get you started right away.
+If you are even half serious or interested in making a career transition, career change or developing your own career, then here is something simple and powerful to get you started right away.
 And it’s based on solid, scientific research.
+It’s called Expressive Writing.

 In 1994, Dr. James Pennebaker, a professor of Psychology at University of Texas and his team ran a study.
 In an experiment with 63 recently unemployed professionals, they split them into 3 groups.
 The first group was asked to write about their unemployment and how they felt about it.
 The second was asked to write, but not assigned any specific topic/subject.
 The third was not asked to write at all.